Vilin97/VasBlog/README.md

 # Vilin97.github.io
 This is my [blog](https://vilin97.github.io/).
-I will decribe my experiences in GSoC 2021 here.
+I started it as part of the 2021 Google Summer of Code, but now randomly post about math.